gi-ev/emisa-latex-package/README.md

 Change log:

 2.01 to 2.0
+– Set uniquelist option to false in order to change the cite output – Changed maxcitenames=3 to maxcitenames=2
+– Added \FloatBarrier from the placeins package at the end of the appendix – Added tracking (5%) for smallcaps
-- Moved special issue title below title in page header
+– Moved special issue title below title in page header – Modified insertion of license text
-- Changed maxcitenames=3 to maxcitenames=2
-- Added 5 per cent tracking space to small caps
-- ...

 2.0 Initial release of the completely reworked bundle